Combinatorial constructions of generating functions of cylindric partitions with small profiles into unrestricted or distinct parts: Generating Functions of Cylindric Partitions With Profiles and

 For the smallest part $(2j-1)$ in $\beta$, we do the following. \begin{itemize} \item delete the part from $\beta$, \item add 1 to all parts $a_1, \ldots, \widetilde{a}_{j-1}, b_1, \ldots, \widetilde{b}_j$, \item switch places of $\widetilde{a}_j$ and $(\widetilde{b}_j + 1)$, \item rename $(a_1 + 1)$, \ldots, $(\widetilde{a}_{j-1} + 1)$, $(\widetilde{b}_j + 1)$, $(b_1 + 1)$, \ldots, $(\widetilde{b}_{j-1} + 1)$, $\widetilde{a_j}$, in their respective order as $a_1$, \ldots, $a_{j-1}$, $a_j$, $b_1$, \ldots, $b_{j-1}$, $b_j$. \end{itemize} We repeat this procedure until $\beta$ becomes the empty partition, at which time $\widetilde{\lambda}$ has evolved into $\lambda$, the cylindric partition with profile $c=(1,1)$ we have been aiming at.

 There are a few details to clarify, including the notation.
 We start by verifying that the inequalities required by the cylindric partition are satisfied at each step.
 The affected parts are highlighted.
 We start with the cylindric partition just before the transformations.
+We add one to each of the listed parts.
 The required inequalities are naturally satisfied here, because the parts which are supposed to be weakly greater are increased.
+Then, we switch places of $\widetilde{a}_j$ and $\widetilde{b}_j + 1$.